rayhog/aviator-jekyll-template/_documentation/tql1.04.md

    {: .warning}

   <br>
-  <b>Query Intent:</b> To get software editions named "Enterprise Developer" where the edition order is equal to two.  <br>
+  <b>Query Intent:</b> To return software editions named "Enterprise Developer" where the edition order is equal to two.  <br>
   In this query, you query the software edition node.

     1. Use `MATCH` to select the software edtion node, and add the alias `se` or any other alias to the node that you refer to in the `RETURN` clause.<br>